reegis/deflex/docs/input_data.rst

 ``key:`` 'volatile plants', ``value:`` `pandas.DataFrame() <https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html>`_

-In this context volatility means, all sources in which power production cannot be controlled.
-Examples are solar, wind, hydro, geothermal (geothermal power plant, not confuse it with geothermal heating nor ground source heat pumps).
+Examples of volatile plants are solar, wind, hydro, geothermal (geothermal power plant, not confuse it with geothermal heating nor ground source heat pumps).
 Same as the previous sheet, here data must be provided divided by region and subdivided by energy source.
 Again, the capacity of the region is the sum of the capacitiy of all plants operating with the same energy source.

 +------+------+---------------+
 |      |      | capacity      |